 Exercises also help the body release endorphins, which are the body’s natural pain killers.

 Heat and Cold Treatment

 Applying warm and cold compress helps ease up the stiff muscles and sore joints.
 Medical practitioners recommend hot compress for rigid muscles and promote joint flexibility (important for range of motion).
-Ice pack is helpful for alleviating pain, as it numbs the area where pain is concentrated.
+Ice pack is helpful for alleviating pain.

 Physicians can prescribe various medications for managing DDD as part of the comprehensive treatment plan.

 - Anti-inflammatory and non-steroidal medications – over-the-counter medications such as naproxen, ibuprofen and COX-2 inhibitors all help in relieving pain.
 Many times, doctors recommend these medications to allow patients to engage in regular activities.

 - Stronger Prescriptions – these are usually oral steroids, narcotic pain medication or muscle relaxants.
 These medications however; are only for short-term use, and some patients may benefit better in epidural steroid injections

 - Epidural Steroid Injections – this medication is in a form of injection that directly provides pain relief for the lower back.

 Different cases need different medications, with different side-effects to different people.
 This is why it is important to undergo a thorough diagnosis to discuss all the benefits, factors and risks involved.

 Spinal manipulation (chiropractic therapy) is said to provide relief for low back problems through many different.
 It includes relieving nerves and tissues from pressure, promote better blood flow, improving range of motion, and reduce muscle tension.